AROW: V2X-based Automated Right-of-Way Algorithm for Cooperative Intersection Management: Experimental Results

 \subsubsection{AROW Performance under Full Compliance ($NC_{prob}=0$)}

 The first goal using simulations is to prove the completeness of the logic of AROW.
 To achieve this, the simulations using AROW with parameters mentioned in Tables \ref{table:configs_sumo} and \ref{table:configs_arow} are run and each state's frequency and transitions are independently logged throughout the simulation duration.
+For this set of simulations, all the participating CAVs are set to be fully compliant, i.e. $\mathit{NC_{prob}}$ = 0.
 It should be noted that the terms `state frequency' and `state transitions' are used instead of `location frequency' and `location transition' to specify that these values have been collected over time in a simulation whenever the clock constraints for each transition are fulfilled as mentioned earlier in the description of the timed automaton $\mathcal{M}$ of AROW.
-For this set of simulations, all the participating CAVs are set to be fully compliant, i.e. $\mathit{NC_{prob}}$ = 0.
 The results of these simulations are shown in Figure \ref{fig:arow_simcompletion} and Table \ref{table:State Count raw}.
 Figure \ref{fig:arow_simcompletion} shows the state transitions matrices represented as heat maps and based on the transition system $N$ of AROW.
 The x-axis and y-axis denote the destination and source locations, respectively.
 In addition to Figure \ref{fig:arow_simcompletion}, Table \ref{table:State Count raw} provides the state frequency in terms of raw numbers and percentages for each location.